ICAC Ambassador Programme

 ^ Year 2 intake of 2020/21 onwards and Year 3 intake of 2021/22 onwards

-This academic year, the Student Affairs Office will organize a total of 7 College Assembly, with 3 taking place in Semester 1 and 4 in Semester 2.
-Details are as follows:
+This academic year, the Student Affairs Office will organise a total of seven regular College Assembly sessions.
+Three sessions will be held in Semester 1, with the remaining four scheduled for Semester 2.

 Dates